Subash Chandra Bose (film): Plot

 The story takes place during the pre-Independence era, just before the British left India.

-Ashok, who is working on a TV channel with his girlfriend Anita, covers the meeting of a politician Venkat Ratnam.
-By seeing Venkat Ratnam there, Ashok gets images from the bygone era, including a tattooed image of the national flag on his hand.
+Ashok, who is currently working on a TV channel with his girlfriend Anita, covers the meeting of a politician, Venkat Ratnam.
+Seeing Venkat Ratnam there, Ashok recalls images from the bygone era, including a tattoo of the national flag on his hand.
 In a flashback, it is revealed that in the year 1946, a man named Amarchandra / Subash Chandra Bose alias Chandram fights against local colonial officer George.
-Subash Chandra Bose worships the real freedom fighter Subash Chandra Bose.
+Subash Chandra Bose is a real freedom fighter.
 When the state governor Jackson comes to Chintapalli along with his daughter Diana for a brief vacation, Bose welcomes him by blowing up the water tank in his palace.
 Enraged, Jackson asks his army to kill Bose.
-With the help of a local native Bandodu, the George's troops wipes out the entire village population, including Bose's lover Swarajyam.
-In an act of betrayal by Bandodu, the troops kills Bose too.
-Ashok realizes that he is the reincarnation of Bose and Venkat Ratnam is Bandodu.
+With the help of a local native, Bandodu, George's troops wipe out the entire village population, including Bose's lover, Swarajyam.
+In an act of betrayal by Bandodu, the troops kill Bose too.
+Ashok realizes that he is the reincarnation of Bose, and Venkat Ratnam is Bandodu.
 He sets out to expose him along with his allies.
-In the climax, Bose kills Venkat Ratnam.
+In the climax, Bose leaves Venkat Ratnam to die.